juaniquillo/mini-framework/README.md

 # MiniFramework

-An exercise on who to make an MVC framework from (semi) scratch.
+An exercise on how to make an MVC framework from (not really) scratch.

 ## Environment